iivvaannxx/magento-order-management/README.md

 Aside from the original features, this branch adds the following:

-- A simple frontend application that interacts with the backend API.
+A simple frontend application that interacts with the backend API.
-- A new endpoint to delete an order.
+A new endpoint to DELETE an order (and also update the stock asynchrnously).
-- A simple CI/CD pipeline that runs on GitHub Actions.
+A simple CI/CD pipeline that runs on GitHub Actions and builds the app to a Docker image.
+Real-time updates using Server-Sent Events (SSE).

 My initial idea was to create a CI/CD pipeline that would run on a self-hosted Jenkins server and deploy the application to AWS, in order to align more closely with the